ember91/acf_est/README.md

 ## Caveats

-For short vectors, the simple single-threaded method is faster.
+For short vectors, the simple Matlab method is faster.

 ## Example